Branches and contact centre

-In-line with the advice given by local governments, we’re adhering to social distancing guidelines and ask our customers to play their part in keeping everyone safe.
+In line with local governments’ advice, we’re following social distancing guidelines, where required, and ask our customers to play their part in keeping everyone safe.

 Our contact centre hours have also changed: